Skip to Main Content

 • Drive an older car: Your vehicle’s make and model can influence your insurance.
 New cars typically cost more to replace, which means they can also cost more to insure.
 For high-risk drivers in New York who need to save, opting for an older vehicle may help you save on rates (especially if it comes with safety features that qualify you for additional discounts).

-• Increase your credit score: In New York, car insurance companies may use credit scores when determining the level of risk a driver represents, with low insurance-based credit ratings resulting in higher rates.
+• Improve your credit: In New York, car insurance companies may use credit-based insurance scores when determining the level of risk a driver represents.
 Improving your credit score may decrease your premium when your policy is up for renewal.

 • Raise your insurance deductible: For most drivers, a higher deductible results in a lower insurance rate.
 However, you’ll want to be cautious if you elect this option.
 Raising your deductible means that you will assume more financial responsibility in the event of a claim, and it’s important that your deductible is something you can afford to pay out at a moment’s notice.